aosabook/500lines/pedometer/chapter.md

 Let's discuss the infomation we'll need to calculate each of these metrics.
 We're intentionally leaving the exciting, step counting part of our program to the end.

 ### Distance traveled
 A mobile pedometer app is generally be used by one person.
-Total distance travelled during a walk is calcualte by multiplying the steps taken by the person's stride length.
+Total distance travelled during a walk is calculated by multiplying the steps taken by the person's stride length.
 If the stride length is provided, we can use it directly.
 If it's unknown, we can allow other optional information to be provided for the user, such as gender and height.
 We can do the best we can with what's provided to calculate the stride and, ultimately, the distance travelled.

 Information like stride length, gender, and height is related to the user, so it makes sense to create a `User` class.